 You probably already know this story about twin brothers who were each especially loved by one parent.
 This in and of itself created issues because Rebekah wanted Jacob to succeed and Isaac wanted Esau to succeed.

 The story ends with two brothers in dispute and Jacob running for his life to protect himself because he knew he had been deceptive and his brother was rightfully angry with him.
+Jacob leaves home and never sees his mother again.

 Rachel and Leah (Genesis 29)

-After Jacob ran away from Esau, he ends up going to his uncle’s home and ends up working for his uncle Laban.
+After Jacob ran away from Esau, he ended up going to his uncle’s home and ends up working for his uncle Laban.
 He falls in love with Rachel and makes arrangements to work for 7 years to be able to marry Rachel.
 At the time of the wedding (after 7 years of working for his uncle), Laban deceives Jacob and brings his other daughter, Leah, to marry Jacob.

 Jacob ends up having to work for another 7 years to be able to marry Rachel.
 Jacob had worked hard and God had blessed him with flocks and herds and expanded his family.
 But Laban kept changing his wages and promising different things.

 The story ends with Jacob fleeing from Laban and taking his family, flocks, and herds with them as they ran away.
+Do you see any similarities between these generations?
+When they took matters into their own hands and devised wicked plans, the consequences spread for multiple generations and hurt many people in the process.

 Joseph’s Brothers (Genesis 37:12-36)